jupyter-governance/ec-team-compass/docs/reports/communitybuilding/minutes_2025.md

 # Jupyter Community Building Working Group 2025 Meeting Minutes

+## 6 March 2025
+Attendees: Jason, Martha
+* Brief meeting.
+Communicated with the LF events team on community workshops to secure a quote for services.

+## 27 February 2025
+Attendees: Jason, Ana, Martha
+* Update on JupyterCon 2025: Unclear what the level of action for JCB will be in JupyterCon.
+* Discussed ideas for moving forward with relaunching Jupyter Community Workshop.

 ## 20 February 2025
 Attendees: Jason, Ana, Martha
 * Brainstorm ideas for adding people to the JCB committee.
 Would want to vet people coming on, so would have a form people can fill out.